 The transmit spectrum mask by regulatory domain is defined in Annex D and Annex E.

+For any STA using 20 MHz channel spacing and transmitting a 20 MHz NGV PPDU, the transmitted spectral density shall have a 0 dBr bandwidth not exceeding 19 MHz and shall not exceed the spectrum mask created using the permitted power spectral density levels listed in Table D-8 (Spectrum mask C2 data for 20 MHz channel spacing for transmit power class C). (#5038)

 NOTE 1—In the presence of additional regulatory restrictions, the device has to meet both the regulatory requirements